awalker125/testinfra-extension-poc/README.md

 We want to create a docker image with various tools and test the resulting image with testinfra.

-While the are built in tests for most of the things we want to test it would be nice to extend testinfra to test our tool versions.
+While there are built in tests for most of the things we want to test, it would be nice to extend testinfra to test our tool versions.

 While this is trivial use case it may be useful for more complex scenarios.

 ## Make

-The is a `Makefile` in the repo to both run and document the various commands used.
+There is a `Makefile` in the repo to both run and document the various commands used.

 ### Setup